open-mpi/ompi/docs/installing-open-mpi/configure-cli-options/networking.rst

   only necessary if the PSM headers and libraries are not in default compiler/linker search paths.

-  PSM is the support library for QLogic InfiniPath and Intel TrueScale network adapters.
+  PSM is the support library for QLogic InfiniPath and Intel True Scale network adapters.

 * ``--with-psm-libdir=DIR``: